 - Is the mighty warrior who saves!

 What battle has you exhausted right now?
-What would you give to feel hidden and protected, set high upon a rock; not even that the battle be removed, but that you gain refreshment and clarity to go back in?
+What would you give to feel hidden and protected, set high upon a rock; not even that the battle is removed, but that you gain refreshment and clarity to go back in?
 Clarity in your role.
 Clarity in God’s role.
 Clarity to see the true enemy and obtain a real plan of action.

 “The Lord will fight for you; you need only to be still.”
 (Exodus 14:14 NIV)

-Is it fathomable that meeting with God, being still in Sabbath rest and offering a sacrifice of joyful praise, is an option for achieving victory and healing?
+Is it fathomable that meeting with God, being still in Sabbath rest, and offering a sacrifice of joyful praise, is an option for achieving victory and healing?